Legal, Compliance & Risk job market report cover, Columbus, OH, 2026-06

 Entry-Level Candidates

-Best target: Aim for case-heavy support roles in healthcare, education, government, and law-firm environments where process discipline matters as much as pedigree.[12]
+Best target: Target paralegal, legal assistant, compliance-coordinator, and case-management roles inside healthcare and public-sector settings, where process discipline matters as much as courtroom pedigree.[2][1]

 Mid-Career Candidates